-- a debt instrument that (i) is held within a business model whose objective is to collect the contractual cash flows and - (ii) has contractual cash flows that solely payments of principal and interest on the principal amount outstanding must be measured - at amortized cost (net of any write down for impairment), unless the asset is designated at fair value through profit or loss (FVTPL) under the fair value option. - a debt instrument that (i) is held within a business model whose objective is achieved both by collecting contractual cash flows and selling financial assets and (ii) has contractual terms that give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, must be measured fair value option. - all other debt instruments must be measured at FVTPL. - all equity investments are to be measured in the statement of financial position at fair value, with gainsequity investment is not held for trading, an irrevocable election can be made at initial recognition to measure the investment at FVTOCI, with dividend income recognized in profit or loss.
+- a debt instrument that (i) is held within a business model whose objective is to collect the contractual cash flows and - (ii) has contractual cash flows that solely payments of principal and interest on the principal amount outstanding must be measured - at amortized cost (net of any write down for impairment), unless the asset is designated at fair value through profit or loss (FVTPL) under the fair value option. - a debt instrument that (i) is held within a business model whose objective is achieved both by collecting contractual cash flows and selling financial assets and (ii) has contractual terms that give rise on specified dates to each flows that are solely payments of principal and interest on the principal amount outstanding - (ii) has contractual terms that give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, must be measured fair value option. - all other debt instruments must be measured at FVTPL. - all equity investments are to be measured in the statement of financial position at fair value, with gains equity investment is not held for trading, an irrevocable election can be made at initial recognition to measure the investment at FVTOCI, with dividend income recognized in profit or loss.